Creating Fishbone Diagrams in PowerPoint

 Microsoft PowerPoint is primarily software for making slideshow presentations.
 However, it can also be used to create basic diagrams.
 This tutorial shows you how to create a fishbone diagram using PowerPoint shapes.

 If you scroll further down, you’ll also find out how to make a fishbone diagram with Lucidchart.
 Choosing Lucidchart gives you more customization choices, a highly responsive diagramming interface, and the convenience of drag-and-drop technology.

-How to import a complete Lucidchart flowchart into PowerPoint
+How to Add a Lucidchart Fishbone Diagram in PowerPoint

 1. Download the MS PowerPoint Lucidchart Add-On if you haven’t already.

 3. Open your PowerPoint presentation, go to your Lucidchart Add-Ins.

 4. Select your fishbone diagram from your documents to insert into PowerPoint.